-Just as it contributes to the force of competitive rivalry, the external factor of high imitation potential has a strong contribution to the threat of new entrants in the industry environment.
-For example, new entrants could succeed by developing information technology products that are highly similar to IBM’s.
-On the other hand, the moderate cost of changing has a considerable contribution to the intensity of this force.
+Just as it contributes to the force of competitive rivalry, the external factor of high imitation potential has a strong contribution to the threat of new entrants in the industry environment examined in this Five Forces analysis.
+For example, new entrants could succeed by developing information technology products that are similar to IBM’s.
+On the other hand, the moderate cost of switching has a considerable contribution to the intensity of this force.
 This indicates that IBM’s customers are moderately likely to use new entrants’ products.
 However, the high cost of entry, which pertains to the cost of establishing operations in the industry, weakens the threat of new entrants.
-Nonetheless, new entry motivation may remain, based on the technological integration trend in different industries, as determined in the PESTEL/PESTLE analysis of IBM.
-Still, the combination of the external factors in this aspect of the Porter’s Five Forces analysis leads to the moderate force and significance of the threat of new entrants.
+Nonetheless, motivation for new entry may remain, based on the technological integration trend in different industries, as determined in the PESTEL/PESTLE analysis of IBM.
+Still, the combination of the external factors in this aspect of the Five Forces analysis leads to the moderate force and significance of the threat of new entrants.

-- International Business Machines Corporation – 2016 IBM Annual Report.
+- International Business Machines Corporation (IBM) – Artificial Intelligence (AI) Solutions.

 - International Business Machines Corporation (IBM) – Form 10-K.

 - Kumar, V., & Nanda, P. (2022).
 Approaching Porter’s five forces through social media analytics.
 International Journal of Services Operations and Informatics, 12(2), 184-200.